nuclearcodecat/wayland-client-stdonly-rs/README.md

 it is bare by design. it shouldn't be hard to extend functionality though. documentation is highly lacking, as in, there is none. i may get to that one day

-a _nolog_ feature is available to disable logging completely
+the _WAYTINIER_DEBUGLEVEL_ environment variable can be set to values from 0 to 4 to change the amount of logs emmited. a _nolog_ feature is available to disable logging completely

 future plans include keyboard and/or mouse support and some better examples with usage of some opengl lib that could modify the given slice